-THE PEACE SOCIETY. - The second of a series of lec tures in the course of delivery under the auspices of the Society for promoting Peace, and for the Abolition of War, was delivered on Taesday evening, in the Hall of Commerce; Threadneedle-street, by Mr Henry Clapp. jun., who was announced as the editor in Pioneer, published at Lyan, Massachusets, in the United States.
-Mr. Clapp after describing the anxiety felt by a vast body of his fellow countrymen, not merely for the maintenance of pacific relations between the two nations, but for the establishment of a complete brotherhood and unity of feeling between the sens of Old and New England proceed to argue that the spirit of war, based as it was upon retaliation and revenge, was at variance with Christianity, and that the institutions which encouraged those passions, engerdered every species of moral corruption, and therefore ought to be abandoned.
-He trasted the day was not distant when the hich formed the heraldic bearing of America, would be exchanged for the dove, and that the lion, which was appended as a supporter to the arms of Great Britain, would give place to the lamb.
-He conwould be exceeded in individuals, so it also ought to be curbed in nations, and that the principles which governed the domestic hearth, ought to dictate to nations their true comice of duty.
-It was to give effect to these principles, that he and many of his countrymen desired to see a league formed, to abelish and exercise the spirit of war.
-Mr. Clapp introduced several interesting narratives in the course of his address in illustration of his arguments, and concluded a lecture, which occupied upwards of two hours in the delivery, amidst general plaudits.
-The hall was fully attended, especially by the members of the Society of Friends.
-LORD MAYOR'S DAY .- On Monday the usual procession and formalities attendant on the swearing in of Sir George Carroll to the office of Lord Mayor, took place.
-In the evening the customary Banquet was given at the Guildhall.
-It appears from the accounts in the daily papers to have been unusually sumptnous and splendid.
-The Ambassadors, Cabinet Ministers.
-Judges, &c., were present; there was, however, nothing in the speeches worthy of note.
-PRIVATES MATHEWSON AND COOK OF THE SEVENTH Hussans.-On Tuesday evening, a meeting of the of those immediate changes sought for by the struggentiemen who have formed themselves into a com mittee for "surchasing the discharge of privates Mathewson and Cook, witnesses at the late coroner's inquest at isounsless, from the 7th Hussars," took place at the Blue Posts Tavern, Shoe Lane, Fieet Street, for the purpose of receiving the report of the treasurer and secretary, and to determine on the most efficient measures for carrying out the humane object of the committee.
-Subscriptions exceeding £30 in amount were announced.
-The requisite sum is £50, being 30 for Mathewson, as he has only been in the regiment a few months, and £20 for Cook, who has been ten years in the service.
-THE POOR IN ST. PANCRAS WORKHOUSE .- On THESday a fully attended meeting of the board of directors of the poor of St. Paneras took place in the board I room of the workhouse, Kings Road, for the pur-I pose of considering their reply to the recent report of the Poor Law Commissioner in reference to the late inquest on the pauper, Mary Anne Jones, and t the general treatment and management of the poor i in St. Paueras workhouse.
-Mr. Churchwarden I Howarth occupied the chair, and read the late comnmunication of the Poor Law Commissioners, and in lated by law, as much wages would be given for d defence of the Board of Guardians.
-The main points wwere, that the dietary was established many years a ago, under the sanction of eminent medical authori- the working day of twelve hours, whereas any tities, and that the dietary of the inmates of the diminution in the time of the longest working day seenhum ward was also fixed by them.
-As to the man Witt-it is alleged that the employment in which he) is called she't time, and is followed by a relative rewhen he was dismissed from it; the Guardians regret | hours, a day's wage is paid for ten hours' work, but; the subject.
-All that you published before was quite the manter of the mante the master should have deprived him of any privilege on account of the evidence he gave, but refuse any compensation.
+To be followed, on Monday, Tuesday, Thursday, Friday, and Saturday, by "The Philosopher in a Fix."
+Every evening (Wednesday excepted, the wonderful performances of Mr. Walker's dog, Fanny.
+To conclude on Monday, Tuesday, Friday, and Satur day, with "50c, the Orphan."
+On Thursday, by particular desire, with "Virginius.
+Virginius, Mr. Cowle; Scillius, Mr. J. Rayner; Virginia gentlemen who have formed themselves into a cominquest at Hounslow, from the 7th Hussars," took place at the Blue Posts Tavern, Shoe Lane, Flect Street, for the purpose of receiving the report of the treasurer and secretary, and to determine on the most efficient measures for carrying out the humane belief of the committee.
+Subscriptions exceeding #30 in amount were announced.
+The requisite sum is £50, being : 30 for Mathewson, as he has only been in the regiment a few months, and £20 for Cook, who has been ten years in the service.
+THE POOR IN ST. PANCRAS WORKHOUSE .- On THESday a fully attended meeting of the board of directors of the poor of St. Pancras took place in the board room of the workhouse, Kings Road, for the purpese of considering their reply to the recent report of the Poor Law Commissioner in reference to the late inquest on the pauper, Mary Anne Jones, and the general treatment and management of the poor in St. Pancras workhouse.
+Mr. Churchwarden Howarth occupied the chair, and read the late communication of the Poor Law Commissioners, and in defence of the Board of Guardians.
+The main points were, that the dietary was established many years ties, and that the dietary of the inmates of the eakum ward was also fixed by them.
+As to the man Witt-it is alleged that the employment in which he is called short time, and is followed by a relative rewhen he was dismissed from it; the Guardians regret hours, a day's wage is paid for ten hours' work, but the subject.
+All that you published before was quite the master should have been apply led to the master should have deprived him of any privilege on account of the evidence he gave, but refuse any compensation.
 As to remedies, the Directors have ordered that all punishments are to be recorded, and copies sent to the Commissioners.
-The able-bodied poor are to be allowed to leave the workhouse, but shall not be re-admitted without an order from the images, interspersed with many bright and beautiful Board on Tuesday or Friday.
-The dampness of the thoughts, its chief defect is its brevity.
-The author's inspirations seem to gush fresh and sparkling from Hippoterne, He will want neither readers nor admirers.-Morn-limited to the number required by Dr. Fano.
-The limited to the number required by Dr. Fane.
-The resolutions of the vestry, laudatory of the workhouse authorities, and by implication of the Beard, having been appended to the reply, Mr. Douglas objected to them as a part of the reply; they were withdrawe, and on the motion of that gentleman, the answer, as amended, was adopted manipously, and ordered to be sent forthwith to the Yoor Law Commissioners The Board then broke up.
-TRETOTAL DEMONSTRATION .- On Monday night a very crowded meeting of teetetallers was held in Exeter Hall, Dr. Oxley in the chair, when, after upwards of twenty working men had addressed the assembly, a memorial to Lord John Rossell was adopted, praying his Lerdship to prevent the consumption of grain in brewing or distilling, and to preserve it for the use of those who were writhing under the effects of famine.
-They marched to and departed from Exeter Hall in lo ges, preceded by bands of music.
-It was computed that there were 4,000 present, each of whom paid an admission fee of fourpence.
-THE NORTHMERN STAR.
-SATURDAY, NOVEMBER 14, 1846.
+The able-hodied poor are to be allowed to leave the workhouse, but shall not be re-admitted without an order from the Board on Tuesday or Friday.
+The dampness of the shed has been partially removed, and the directory of the oakum room improved, as well as its inmates limited to the number required by Dr. Fane.
+The esolutions of the vestry, laudatory of the workhouse authorities, and by implication of the Board, having been appended to the reply, Mr, Douglas objected to them as a part of the reply; they were withdrawn, and on the motion of that gentleman, the answer, as amended, was adopted unanimously, and ordered to be sent forthwith to the Poor Law Commissioners.
+The Board then broke up.